Inagekaigan Station: Station layout

 The elevated station consists of two side platforms serving two tracks between them, with the station building underneath.
 The station is staffed.

 Platforms

 History

 The station opened on 3 March 1986.
 The station was absorbed into the JR East network upon the privatization of JNR on 1 April 1987.

 Station numbering was introduced to the JR East platforms in 2016 with Inagekaigan being assigned station number JE15.
+With the opening of Makuharitoyosuna in 2023, stations further down on the Keiyo Line were each shifted down one station number.
+As such, Inagekaigan was reassigned station number JE16.